 B. Trusts

 A trust (like an unincorporated association) ordinarily has no legal personality; the trustees themselves must enter into legal relations and accept personal liability.
 Under section 2 of the Charities Act 1973, however, a qualifying trust may become a body corporate, with the property vested in that body.
-To seek such a conversion, the trustees apply to the Commissioners of Charitable Donations and Bequests.
+To seek such a conversion, the trustees apply to the new Charities Regulatory Authority, which upon establishment will replace the Commissioners of Charitable Donations and Bequests.
 A body corporate established in this manner has a common seal and power to do any act or thing (including hold land) necessary to administer the trust as a charity.
 Moreover, the charity may sue or be sued in its corporate name.

 C. Corporations Limited by Guarantee